-NB Contact will be made remotely through telephone calls, text messages or emails.
+NB Contact will be made remotely through telephone calls, text messages or emails by default, and in-person onsite by exception and in line with Government and Public Health advice.

 Staff will continue to log contacts via Pro-Monitor and raise any safeguarding concerns by instigating the safeguarding procedures and contacting the safeguarding manager or another designated manager in her absence.